Quaqmre/MasstransitMessaging/README.md

  Father Listening the other 2 service and compute All Entry Messages and compute Accepted Entry Messages Then print the screen

-**U have to Rabbitmq services , or u can use this Docker Container:**
+**U have to run Rabbitmq services , or u can use this Docker Container:**

  _docker run -d -p 15672:15672 -p 5672:5672 rabbitmq:3-management_